Near-Optimal Private Linear Regression via Iterative Hessian Mixing

+\fi \end{prop} \fi Note that \eqref{eq:guarantees_sketch_solve} scales linearly with $L\left(\theta^{*}\right)$, which in some cases could be large (e.g., due to low signal-to-noise ratio).
+As we show in \theoremref{thm:linear_reg}, $\widehat{\theta}_{\mathrm{Sketch}}$ suffers from a similar dependence in $L(\theta^{*})$ and which might limits its performance.

-Despite limited empirical evidence for these methods \citep{sheffet2017differentially, sheffet2019old, lev2025gaussianmix}, it remains unclear when they outperform AdaSSP or match its theoretical guarantees.
+While \citet{lev2025gaussianmix} assesses the Gaussian sketching mechanism for DP-OLS empirically, it remains unclear when they outperform AdaSSP or match its theoretical guarantees.
 The next theorem presents a new utility analysis that highlights their tradeoffs relative to AdaSSP.
-It concerns a variant of the linear mixing algorithm of \citep[Algorithm~2]{lev2025gaussianmix}, stated in \algorithmref{alg:linear_mixing_adjust}.
-Starting from a prescribed sketch size, the algorithm, similarly to \citep{sheffet2017differentially, lev2025gaussianmix}, privately computes the required noise level based on the minimal eigenvalue $\lambda^{XY}_{\min}$.
+It concerns a variant of LinMix algorithm of \citet[Algorithm~2]{lev2025gaussianmix} which we state explicitly as \algorithmref{alg:linear_mixing_adjust} in \appendixref{app:algos}.
+Starting from a prescribed sketching dimension \(k\), the algorithm privately computes the required noise level based on $\lambda^{XY}_{\min}$.
 When no noise is needed, it internally enlarges the sketch size up to the maximum value compatible with the privacy constraints, without adding additional noise.
 This yields improved performance when $\lambda^{XY}_{\min} \gg 1$.
-In the next theorem, we denote $\gamma_{\mathrm{mix}} := \frac{\sqrt{\max\left\{d, \log(\nicefrac{1}{\varrho})\right\} \log(\nicefrac{1}{\delta})}}{\eps}$.